 CAUTION: Hazardous moving parts.
 Keep fingers and other body parts away.

-Before replacing any CRUs, turn off the computer and wait three to five minutes to let the computer cool before opening the cover.
+Before you open the computer cover, turn off the computer and wait several minutes until the computer is cool.

 Power cords and power adapters

 Use only the power cords and power adapters supplied by the product manufacturer.